sleepypioneer/coffee-leaf-rust-predictor/README.md

     The app can be viewed on streamlit [here]]( https://share.streamlit.io/sleepypioneer/coffee-leaf-rust-predictor/main/src/app/main.py).

-    You can read more how I went around deploying this all [here](deployment.md).
+    You can read more how I went around deploying the above [here](deployment.md).

+    I also wrote [deployment.yaml](./src/streamlit_app/deployment.yaml) and [service.yaml](./src/streamlit_app/service.yaml) files for deploying the Streamlit app to Kubernetes, although this is not required for the deployment to the streamlit servers, you could run the following commands inside the `./src/streamlit_app` directory to deploy it and create a service for it:

+    ```sh
+    kubectl apply -f deployment.yaml
+    kubectl apply -f service.yaml
+    ```

 ## Running the project ▶️